Foxes frequent the park and may well prey on rats spotted down by the Long Pond. Munjtjac deer have occasionally been spotted in the park.

 The park is ideal for bats.
 They may roost in older trees, especially if there is loose bark or cosy, dry holes.
 In the evenings they feed on the myriad insect life that is all but invisible to us diurnal bipeds.

 For some years we have monitored species of bats in the park through holding an annual bat walk with the help of Brumbats.
-So far we have recorded four species of bats, we have also put up some bat boxes to improve roosting habitats.
+So far we have recorded four species of bats; Common Pipistrelle, Soprano Pipistrelle, Noctule and Daubentons.
+We have also put up some bat boxes to improve roosting habitats.
 We extend a huge thank you to Brumbats for all the help they have given us.
-The bat walks are open to all, if you would like to join us look out for an announcement of the next date.
+The bat walks are open to all, if you would like to join us look out for the next date.

 Listen to this recording of bats taken in Highbury Park on the 22nd May 2017

-And these are the EcoRecords for bats seen in the park.
+And here are the EcoRecords for bats identified in the park.